 In the 1700s, Swedish botanist Carl Linnaeus developed the binomial (two names) system for naming plants.
 Animal names are formed this way too.

 Each botanical or scientific name has two parts: the genus and the specific epithet.
 The first word is the genus and then, to get a species name, a second word is added — the epithet — an adjective in Latin form.
-This may be a new creation and not actually a word from Latin.
+This second word may be a new creation and not actually a word from Latin.
 Sometimes the epithet is a Latinized version of a place or a person’s name.

 - Common names: foxglove, common foxglove, purple foxglove, lady’s glove